Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 The Team plan includes up to 15 users, whereas the Business plan supports up to 200, but costs more than double.

 Both plans offer project management, reporting, and AI features, but with the Business plan, you get the entire package of features for workflow automation, resource management, and collaboration.
-Obviously, you get more with the Business plan, which might justify the high difference in price between the 2 plans.
+Wrike Business being that more comprehensive might justify the high difference in price between the 2 plans.

-Meanwhile, monday.com also has 4 paid plans, but unlike Wrike, it offers both yearly and monthly subscriptions.
+Meanwhile, our second contender also has 4 paid plans, but unlike Wrike, monday.com offers both yearly and monthly subscriptions.

 | monday.com’s plan | Yearly subscription | Monthly subscription |